nizzaneela/Programming_error_explanation/README.md

 The effects of this discrepency are difficult to quantify because the stochastic simulations are not reproducible and the results are sensitive to sampling noise.
 However, in 1000 resamples of the final stochastic phase of the simulations using corrected code the Bayes factors were reduced by, on average, 20%.

-Many more should simulations are needed to accurately estimate the Bayes factors, and they should be run according to the method described in the text.
+Many more simulations are needed to accurately estimate the Bayes factors, and they should be run according to the method described in the text.

 # Explanation